nimu77/learning-library/data-management-library/database-tools/apex/spreadsheet/README.md

 ### **Part 2** - Log in to your Oracle Cloud account
 In this part, you will log into your Oracle Cloud account so that you can start working with various services.

 1. You should have signed up for your Oracle Cloud trial account.
-If not, return to the Lab Introduction and complete Part 1.
+If not, return to Part 1.

 2. Once you receive the **Get Started Now with Oracle Cloud** email, make note of your **Username**, **Password**, and **Cloud Account Name**.